 The traditional custodians of the Coffs Harbour region are the Gumbaynggirr people, who have occupied this land for thousands of years, forming one of the largest coastal Aboriginal Nations in New South Wales.
-Their Nation stretches from the Nambucca River in the south to around the Clarence River in the north and to the Great Dividing Range in the west.
+The Gumbaynggirr Nation stretches from the Nambucca Valley in the south to around the Clarence River in the north and to the Great Dividing Range in the west.

 The Aboriginal and Torres Strait Islander census population of Coffs Harbour City in 2016 was approximately 3,639.